NPY loaders for typed training tensors #

 Parse only the requested leading rows of a C-order .npy array.

-uses only the first n rows.
-The rank and trailing dimensions must match exactly; only dim 0 may be
+and trailing dimensions must match exactly; only dim 0 may be larger than requested.

 Why C-order only?
 In row-major NPY files, the first n rows are physically contiguous, so the